 Fast-forward to modern-day and clothing is still used expressively, but also in some cases politically.
 In 2018’s Golden Globes, celebrities adopted an all-black dress code to represent feminist solidarity against sexual harassment in Hollywood and beyond.
 In one of the most publicised awards ceremonies of our time, clothes mattered more than ever.

-The fashion industry not only divulges our desires for commodities and expression, it’s also hugely beneficial to our economy.
+The fashion industry not only divulges our desires for commodities and expression, but it’s also hugely beneficial to our economy.
 The British Fashion Council states that in 2016 alone, the fashion industry directly contributed £29.7billion to the UK GDP.
 This contribution is on par with other major economic sectors².
 Fashion events also encourage international tourism.
 For example, 2018’s London Fashion week attracted guests from 60 different countries, including international press, government officials, patrons, and fashion buyers, all of whom were here spending money.
-Fashion exports alone are estimated to be worth over £6.5billion.
+Fashion exports alone are thought to be worth over £6.5billion.
 Without events like Fashion Week, that contribution may never have made it into the UK economy.

 The fashion industry is one of the UK’s major employers.
 It creates over 850,000 jobs nationwide, the majority of which are in retail.
 This makes it the UK’s largest creative industry.